-- Heavier lemons will have the most mineral content and sugar thus thick skinned lemons will be lighter then thin skinned lemons and will have less sweetness and minerals.
+Heavier lemons will have the most mineral content and sugar thus thick-skinned lemons will be lighter than thin-skinned lemons and will have less sweetness and minerals.

 - Lemons should be fully yellow the ones with green tinges have not fully ripened and will be very acidic.

-- Over ripe lemons will have a wrinkling look, have soft or hard patches and not be a colourful yellow.
+- An overripe lemon will have a wrinkling look, have soft or hard patches, and not be a colourful yellow.

-- Lemons stay fresh kept at room temperature (not in sunlight) for about 7 to 10 days.
+- They stay fresh kept at room temperature (not in sunlight) for about 7 to 10 days.
 Or store them in the refrigerator crisper for about four to five weeks.

-- A bowl of fresh lemons will add fragrance and color to a room for days.
+- A bowl of fresh lemons will add fragrance and colour to a room for days.

-- To reducing sodium intake, squeeze fresh lemon on salads, steamed vegetables, soups and stews.
+- To reduce your sodium intake, squeeze fresh lemon on salads, steamed vegetables, soups, and stews.